aDotInTheVoid/site/content/posts/rustdoc-json-2022.md

 ## Conclusion

 2022 was a good year for rustdoc JSON.
-The format is better; The code is more reliable; The tests are more numerous and easier to write; Their are more users depending on it.
+The format is better; The code is more reliable; The tests are more numerous and easier to write; There are more users depending on it.
 All this was made possible by many people working on and around the format.
 In particular, I'd like to thank Alex Kladov, Didrik Nordström, Guillaume Gomez, Jacob Hoffman-Andrews, Joseph Ryan, Joshua Nelson, León Orell